cjprybol/uCSV.jl/docs/src/man/url.md

-# Reading data from URLs
+# Reading Data from URLs

 Using the [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl) package
 ```